dotnet/AspNetCore.Docs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/automate-everything.md

 - Creates the application database and the membership database by using the `New-AzureSqlDatabase` cmdlet.

     [!code-powershell[Main](automate-everything/samples/sample11.ps1?highlight=2,5)]
-- Calls a locally defined function tocreates a connection string for each database.
+- Calls a locally defined function to create a connection string for each database.
 The application will use these connection strings to access the databases.

     [!code-powershell[Main](automate-everything/samples/sample12.ps1?highlight=1-2)]